EsadCetiner/Secure-Nginx-Config/README.md

 ## Before you install

-To prevent DNS spoofing, the resolver directive within the http block is set to use an localhost DNS stub resolver (which is 127.0.0.53 for most users, 127.0.0.11 for docker).
+NGINX can be vulnerable to DNS spoofing under specific conditions (Although rare), the resolver directive within the http block is set to use an localhost DNS stub resolver (which is 127.0.0.53 for most users, 127.0.0.11 for docker) to prevent this problem.
 DNS resolution will fail if your DNS stub resolver is not at 127.0.0.53, monitor your error.log file and update the `resolver` directive to use the correct IP address if your having issues.

-Don't set the resolver directive to a public DNS server, only use the localhost DNS resolver.

 See: https://blog.zorinaq.com/nginx-resolver-vulns/